hiroppy/slides/slides/node-esm/slides/05-esm-node.md

 ---

 <!-- note
-PR was submitted on 18th March to Node.js Core by Myles.
+PR was submitted on 18th March / to Node.js Core by Myles.
 We discuss the specification at nodejs/modules.
-Then, implement in the repository called nodejs/ecmascript-modules which forked Node.js Core, and finally backport to Node.js Core.
+Then, implement at nodejs/ecmascript-modules / which forked Node.js Core, and finally / backport to Node.js Core.
 -->

 <img src="../images/pr.png" class="esm-pr" />